 McKinney, Frank K. Department of Geology, Appalachian State University, Boone, North Carolina.

-- Classification and history
+- Reproduction and growth

 - Additional Reading